ABAAD

 Awareness & Information Sessions

-GBV risk messaging, service mapping, and protection information delivered across collective shelters and host communities in 7 governorates.
+GBV risk messaging, service mapping, and protection information delivered across collective shelters and host communities in 7 governorates — reaching 4,166 people (3,407 women and girls · 759 men).

 NFI Distribution — Power Banks